jqueuniet/netbox-go/apiv3_6/docs/Device.md

 ### NewDevice

-`func NewDevice(id int32, url string, deviceType NestedDeviceType, role NestedDeviceRole, deviceRole NestedDeviceRole, site NestedSite, parentDevice NestedDevice, primaryIp NestedIPAddress, lastUpdated NullableTime, ) *Device`
+`func NewDevice(id int32, url string, deviceType NestedDeviceType, role NestedDeviceRole, deviceRole NestedDeviceRole, site NestedSite, primaryIp NestedIPAddress, lastUpdated NullableTime, ) *Device`

 NewDevice instantiates a new Device object
 This constructor will assign default values to properties that have it defined,